jeannyil-apis-playground/apicurio-generated-projects/camel-quarkus-rhoam-webhook-handler-api/README.md

     --from=registry.access.redhat.com/ubi8/openjdk-11 \
     -n openshift
     ```
-2. Create the `view-secrets` role and bind it, along with the `view` cluster role, to the service account used to run the quarkus application.
-These permissions allow the service account to access secrets.
+2. Create the `view-secrets` role and bind it, along with the `view` cluster role, to the `default` service account used to run the quarkus application.
+These permissions allow the `default` service account to access secrets.
 ```zsh
 oc create -f <(echo '
 ---